Anxiety Network

 Each and every one of "the phobias" is different.
 Many times, they are vastly different.
 The only common denominator is that "the phobias" all cause anxiety.

-Professionals.....please be explicit about your intention if you are writing or speaking about any of the DSM-IV "phobias".
+Professionals... please be explicit about your intention if you are writing or speaking about any of the DSM-IV "phobias".
 It is not only more accurate to define terms properly, it prevents needless misunderstanding and related problems.

 I can also guarantee you that the 7-8% of people with social phobia (more properly "social anxiety disorder"), do not care to be lumped into this category either.
 People with social phobia do not fear panic attacks or enclosed spaces or individual objects.
 They fear social interactions where they perceive they will be on display or judged.
+Thorough information on social anxiety disorder can be found here.

 To lump all of these anxiety problems together as "the phobias" is not only scientifically inaccurate, but it can create potential problems in regard to diagnosis and appropriate treatment.